 Although pagination is a widely diffused pattern, some times it can still be a bit confusing, when it comes to blogs.

 Most blogs (and many news sites) have a couple of links at the bottom of the page, newer and older posts or articles.
-Of course, there are two opposite ways to arrange those links: put the newer link on the left and the older one on the right, or just the opposite.

 Last week a friend of mine, knowing my increasing interest in interaction design, forwarded me the poster of a talk held in University of Milano-Bicocca about a new project named itsme.

 Disclaimer: despite the title, this is not a post about fast food. 🙂